-This is an interactive program in which students learn not only the beginnings of the Spanish language, but also the customs, traditions and lifestyles of the many people who speak this language.
+This is an interactive program in which students learn not only the basics of the Spanish language, but also the customs, traditions and lifestyles of the many people who speak this language.
 Group work, role-play, and basic oral presentations are common assessments.
-Multimedia materials such as video and CD ROMs are used as instructional tools, especially authentic aural recordings.
+Multimedia materials are used as instructional tools, especially authentic aural recordings.

-Students will continue to refine the four skills of listening, speaking, reading and writing by being exposed to an enriched and accelerated curriculum that emphasizes developing a higher level of proficiency and a more comprehensive knowledge of vocabulary and grammar.
-Students continue to study the culture, the people, and their customs.
-The expectations of this course require that students are highly motivated to communicate in the target language.
+Students will refine the four skills of listening, speaking, reading and writing by being exposed to an enriched and accelerated curriculum that emphasizes developing a higher level of proficiency and a more comprehensive knowledge of vocabulary and grammar.
+Students study the culture, the people, and their customs.
+The expectations of this course require that students are highly motivated to communicate in the target language, both orally and in writing.

 This is a continuation of the interactive program begun in Spanish 1.
 Students are required to speak in the target language both during teacher-directed and student-driven activities.
 More complex role play and formal presentations are conducted in the target language.
 Students are also regularly required to write independently in the target language and work with their peers collaboratively.
-Multimedia materials are an integral part of instruction
+Multimedia materials are an integral part of instruction.

 This course continues the development of proficiency in all four fundamental skills.
-Although the study of vocabulary and grammar continues, the course concentrates on oral and written communication.
+The study of vocabulary and grammar is accelerated, as the course concentrates on oral and written communication.
 The student will read and discuss a variety of cultural and literary selections and will have frequent opportunities to do independent, pair, and group work.
 The expectations of this course require that students are highly motivated to communicate in the target language.
+A video series is watched throughout the year to enhance listening and comprehension skills.